The Importance of Having an Epic Business Logo

 So, Where Did Logos Start?

-But still, why are logos so important to the growth of a business?
-Come to think of it, where did the idea of a logo even come from, in the first place?
+Why are logos so important to the growth of a business?
+Come to think of it, where did the idea even come from, in the first place?

 Well, come to find out (this surprised us, even!) it all began way back in the year 4000 B.C., in ancient Egypt!
 (I know right?!)
 Who would’ve thought that the development of hieroglyphics would be the world’s first official set of logos?

 You see, ancient Egyptians would use hieroglyphs as a system of writing; a variety of symbols would represent words, sounds, and ideas.
 Their images were used to communicate in everyday society; the same way modern logos represent brands today.

 Now, do you have to break out the ole’ hammer and chisel to get started on that epic logo of yours?
 Ehhh, maybe not.
 What you SHOULD do though, is start researching and define your audience.
 You want to have a solid idea of exactly what is “attractive” to your audience.
 Do some research on the tastes and interests of your audience that way you can create representation of your business that is appealing to them.

 Remember: Your logo is the first thing people will see, it reflects your company and its entire being.
 It’s important to keep things simple when designing it, but also, pay good attention to any negative space and composition.
 Use that space to your advantage.

 Also, regardless of the logo size, it should remain legible at all times.
 Whether it’s on a business card or a billboard, it should always maintain the details.
 You want to be wise in your font decisions and adapt a typeface.
 Fonts are fonts but when you can change up the typeface and throw your own personal twist on there, it becomes unique and stimulating.
 (Like uh, who isn’t tired of Lobster Font already?)
 Don’t be “that guy”, instead, create a distinguished logo.